Education is a key to ensuring helpers break the cycle of poverty; check out these childcare and first aid courses for helpers to help them upskill

 Our longstanding collaboration with organisations that give amazing support to Foreign Domestic Workers – Aidha and HOME – has been instrumental in bringing our Helper Appreciation initiative to where it is today.

-In collaboration with Aidha, HOME, FAST and Uplifters, check out these courses aimed at upskilling helpers, as education and financial literacy are key to helping them break the cycle of poverty and improve their families’ financial standing.
+In collaboration with Aidha, HOME, FAST and Uplifters, check out these courses aimed at upskilling helpers, as first aid, education and financial literacy are key to helping them break the cycle of poverty and improve their families’ financial standing.
 We are also pleased to announce some great baby and childcare courses provided by Beauty Mums & Babies and The Bright Life.

 Click through for all the details!